eda-labs/nfd24-lab/docs/lab4.md

 ```

 ///
-///
+////

 __2) Define a simple Alarm notifier__

 To create an alarm-based notifier:

 * Navigate to the `Notifier` resource category, select `Notifier` and press __Create__ at the top right corner of the UI.
 * Fill in the `Notifier` form by giving the `Notifier` a name.
-For e.g `alarms-to-discord` since we will be sending alarms to a Discord channel.
+For example - `alarms-to-discord` - since we will be sending alarms to a Discord channel.
 * Under `Providers` add an item and set it to `discord`.
 That's the name of provider created in the previous step.
 * Under `Specification | Sources | Alarms`, add an `Include` item and set it to `*`.
 That means include all alarms.
 * Press __Commit__.
 The Notifier will be applied to the cluster and will appear in the list of `Notifiers`

-/// details | CLI method
+//// details | CLI method
 Alternatively, applying the below resource creates the same alarm notifier.
 /// tab | YAML Resource